-3.1.6 Co-financing Requirements
+2.3.6.
+Co-financing Requirements

-Selected LSGUs are required to co-finance EE programs as per signed Financing Agreement with MoME.
-Specific conditions for grant share and co-financing requirements are prescribed in the public call and Financing Agreement.
+Specific conditions for grant share and co-financing requirements are prescribed in the public call and Finance Contract.

 Selected final beneficiaries are required to co-finance EE improvement measures/package as per proforma invoice received from the selected Contractors in the percentage/amount specified in by Tripartite agreement.
 Specific conditions for grant share and co-financing requirements are prescribed in the public call and supporting documentation.